coder/docs/environments/ssh.md

 ## Using SFTP

-Coder Enterprise supports the use of the SFTP protocol.
+Coder supports the use of the SFTP protocol.
 To connect to an environment using SFTP, run `sftp coder.<environment_name>`.